 Prerequisite: Cinema 107 with a grade of C or better, or concurrent enrollment.
+Lecture, 2 hours; laboratory, 2 hours.
 Comprehensive overview of all aspects of digital film/video production from script concept to finished project, centering on basic theory and its application via exams, demonstrations, and hands-on experiences with digital and film media exercises.
 NOTE: Students will be required to provide instructional materials to complete class assignments.
 Additional out-of-class or lab time may be required to complete projects.